fanjunkai1/DCL/README.md

 ```

 ## 🤗 Acknowledgment
-This code is based on the [Monodepth2](https://github.com/nianticlabs/monodepth2).
+This code is based on the [Monodepth2](https://github.com/nianticlabs/monodepth2) and [DVD](https://github.com/fanjunkai1/DVD).
 Thank them for their outstanding work.

 ## 📧 Contact
 If you have any questions or suggestions, please contact junkai.fan@njust.edu.cn